SoarGroup/Soar/Tcl/TclSoarLib_README.txt

 Known Bugs
 ==========

-1. If you call a tcl function from the command line that returns a list as a result, it will only print one element from the list.

-    For now, you can can get around this by enclosing the command in a puts, for example:

-      puts [info globals]

-2. Turn off tcl mode causes a crash on some systems.
-Don’t do for now.
+1. Turning off tcl mode causes a crash on some systems.
+That option is currently disabled as a result.

 =======
 Caveats